interbull/gluster-geo-snapshot/README.md

 ## Compilation
 gluster-geo-snapshot is written in rust: <https://www.rust-lang.org>
-Make sure that OpenSSL development package is installed on host before compiling, on centos 7 package is called: openssl-devel To compile install both rust and cargo packages, on centos 7:
+Make sure that OpenSSL development package is installed on host before compiling.
+On centos 7 package is called: openssl-devel.
+To compile install both rust and cargo packages, on centos 7:

 ```